hitobito/user_documentation/README.md

 * Die Mitte: Wir zur Zeit noch erstellt (Mehrsprachig)

 ## Contribute generic user documentation (this repo)
 The [readthedocs](https://readthedocs.org/) page is rebuilt with each merged PR.
 You can check whether the build was successful [here](https://readthedocs.org/projects/hitobito/builds/).
 If you are unsure, you can first merge into the beta branch.
-This is also built and can be reached in the [beta page](https://hitobito.readthedocs.io/de/beta/)
-A helpful overview over the restructured syntax that we use can be found [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html)
+This is also built and can be reached in the [beta page](https://hitobito.readthedocs.io/de/beta/).
+We use [Sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html) to generate the documentation.
+The individual files of the documentation can be found in the "docs" folder.
+We use MyST - Markedly Structured Text for the description of the documentation.
+A helpful overview over the markdown syntax that we use can be found [here](https://myst-parser.readthedocs.io/en/latest/index.html).

 Manual building:

+To build html local use:

+`make html`

 Ensure that you have virtualenv and rake installed.
 Then: